scostello28/bracket_buster_v2.0/README.md

     - archive past year files
     - run all scripts in order

+**TODO**
+- Save final brackets from each tourney
+- Create a testing framework to see which models are best
+    - for full bracket
+    - for each round
+        - ie. is tcf better in early rounds?
+        - Can I create some ensemble of these models for better performace?

 **Annual Update Prcess**
 1. sos_list_scraper.py
     - add new year to seasons list in `if __name__ == '__main__'` block